 RESIDENTS OF SANTA CRUZ COUNTY

-This program provides access to high quality, low-cost spay/neuter services for ALL resident dogs, cats and rabbits of Santa Cruz County.
+This program provides access to high quality, low-cost spay/neuter services for dogs, cats and rabbits.
 This is accessible to all Santa Cruz County resident pets, regardless of household income.
 Please click the link above for more details about this program.

-Friends of the Watsonville Animal Shelter offers this program to low-income Watsonville and Freedom residents.
+Friends of the Watsonville Animal Shelter offers this program to low-income residents from ANY COUNTY.
 Certificates are used at one of the local participating veterinarians and proof of income must be supplied.
 Please click the link above for more details about this program.